-Two faculty members from West Virginia University Extension Service’s Agriculture and Natural Resources unit were nationally recognized for their dedication and commitment to meeting the needs of West Virginia residents at the National Association of County Agricultural Agents Annual Meeting and Professional Improvement Conference.
+Two faculty members from West Virginia University Extension's Agriculture and Natural Resources unit were nationally recognized for their dedication and commitment to meeting the needs of West Virginia residents at the National Association of County Agricultural Agents Annual Meeting and Professional Improvement Conference.

-The Achievement Award was received by Chuck Talbott, Putnam County WVU Extension Service agent and associate professor.
+The Achievement Award was received by Chuck Talbott, now retired Putnam County WVU Extension agent and associate professor.
 The award recognizes an agent with less than 10 years of service within the Cooperative Extension System who has exhibited excellence in their field.